skip to main |

 20. publish a resource list on my blog (creativity, personal finance, writing, starting a business, etc.)

-- One I kept in touch with and two others I have their card and chatted with them during a seminar on art and market readiness, so half a point for this one.
+21. meet three people active in the local arts community - One I kept in touch with and two others I have their card and chatted with them during a seminar on art and market readiness, so half a point for this one.

 22. start a Creative Living Experiment blog - Voici!